marijnh/Eloquent-JavaScript/06_object.md

                   "how late it's getting!");
 // → The white rabbit says 'Oh my ears and whiskers, how
 //   late it's getting!'
-hungryRabbit.speak("I could sure use a carrot right now.");
+hungryRabbit.speak("I could use a carrot right now.");
-// → The hungry rabbit says 'I could sure use a carrot
+// → The hungry rabbit says 'I could use a carrot right now.'
-//   right now.'
 ```

+{{id call_method}}

 {{index "call method"}}
-{{id call_method}}

-Calling a function directly from an object is not the only way to
-provide it with a `this` binding.
-Functions come with a `call` method
-that allows you to call them with a given set of arguments, except
-that the first argument provides the `this` value.
+You can think of `this` as an extra ((parameter)) that is passed in a
+different way.
+If you want to pass it explicitly, you can use a
+function's `call` method, which takes the `this` value as first
+argument, and treats further arguments as normal parameters.

 ```
 speak.call(hungryRabbit, "Burp!");
 // → The hungry rabbit says 'Burp!'
 ```

-You can consider `this` to be an additional ((parameter)) that's
-usually passed implicitly.
-Since each function has its own implicit
+Since each function has its own implicit `this` binding, you cannot
-`this` binding, you cannot refer to the `this` of the wrapping scope
+refer to the `this` of the wrapping scope in a regular function
-in a regular function defined with the `function` keyword.
+defined with the `function` keyword.

 {{index this, "arrow function"}}